 This program rebates construction of on-site stormwater best management practices (BMPs) to either new construction or a retrofit of existing property.
 The rebate program is available in Bexar, Wilson, Karnes, and Goliad counties.
 BMPs must be designed using the San Antonio River Authority (River Authority) San Antonio River Basin Low Impact Development Technical Guidance Manual (SARB LID Technical Manual).
 In order to apply, projects need to have a minimum reimbursement request of $15,000.
 Unit volume rebate amount is dependent on the BMP type.

-We recommend you meet with San Antonio River Authority stormwater staff to discuss your application before the application is submitted.
+We recommend you meet with San Antonio River Authority stormwater staff to discuss your application before it is submitted.

 - Rebate limits per project: Minimum $15,000

 - No limit on number of BMPs per project; Limit of one application per project

 - Rebate only for construction of BMPs according to SARB LID Technical Design Manual

 - BMPs must use design process from SARB LID Technical Design Manual

 - Rebate is proportional to runoff volume from 1.5” storm (1.18" storm for redevelopment)

 - Rebate is calculated, based on unit rates (refer to page 3)

 - Open to public, private or environmental non-profit projects in Bexar, Wilson, Karnes or Goliad counties